Azure Billing the Easy Way

 Customers have access to a similar billing report from their dashboards which allows them to analyze their costs and cross-charge these to different projects and departmental budgets.

 Detailed Billing Breakdown

-We have also provided a useful Excel template that gives further breakdown and analysis that makes it very easy to reconcile your Microsoft invoice at a glance, and monitor margins across customers, subscriptions and service categories.
+We additionally provide a useful Excel template that offers more detailed analysis.
+This template allows you to reconcile your Microsoft invoice at a glance, and monitor margins across customers, subscriptions and service categories.

 Billing Export (Excel Template Pivot)